Financial Toolset

 Secure with Treasury Inflation-Protected Securities (TIPS)

-TIPS are a reliable, low-risk option for protecting your savings from inflation.
-Issued by the U.S. government, TIPS adjust their principal based on the Consumer Price Index (CPI).
-For instance, if you invest $10,000 in TIPS and inflation is at 3%, your principal would increase to $10,300, ensuring your purchasing power remains intact.
+Their principal value adjusts based on the Consumer Price Index (CPI).
+So, if you invest $10,000 in TIPS and inflation hits 3%, your principal grows to $10,300.
+Your purchasing power stays right where it was.

 Explore Commodities